Graffersid Blogs

 We all are experienced users of products and websites and thus we learn to recognize crucial items on a website.
 An average user gradually understands a website and instinctively ignores irrelevant items.
 This specific behavior is called selective disregard, where a user stops paying attention to irrelevant items or elements and focuses on things that give it a mental stimulus.

-Thus, designers must use this behavior to their advantage and get the users to hit like on important aspects at a lightning-fast speed.
-We recommend you to use every element keeping the user’s expectation in the mind.
+Thus, designers must use this behavior to their advantage and get the users to hit on important aspects at lightning-fast speed.
+We recommend you to use every element keeping the user’s expectation in mind.
 Think what could be the most necessary thing for a user because until and unless anything is not necessary the user’s mind will automatically filter irrelevant information.
 Thus, always design with selective disregard.

 Stop Tricking Users